-If you become sick in Zambia and require medical attention then please inform the Project Manager(s) who will support you to go straight to the Care for Business Clinic, located in Addis Ababa Drive, Lusaka.
+If you become sick in Zambia and require medical attention then please inform the Project Manager(s) who will support you to go straight to the Care for Business Clinic, located just off of Addis Ababa Drive, Lusaka.

-The clinic has regular surgery hours and an out of hours service, operating facilities and a pharmacy.
+The clinic has regular surgery hours and an out of hours service but it operating 24/7, operating facilities and a pharmacy.
 If your condition requires medical attention that the clinic is unable to provide, you will be sent via air ambulance to Johannesburg, South Africa which is a two hour flight away.

 In Zambia you have to pay upfront for the consultation and then any subsequent tests or medicines.
 The cost is around £20-£30 to see a doctor-it is each student's responsibility to ensure that they have these funds available.
-You should ensure you receive receipts which can be sent to your insurance company to reclaim the money spent.
+You should ensure you receive receipts, and keep copies of invoices which can be sent to your insurance company to reclaim the money spent.
 Most insurance companies require you to let them know that you are receiving treatment before submitting a claim so please ensure you are aware of the procedures of the company your policy is with.
 You should bring a copy of your policy documents, as well as knowing your blood group.